Heineken to Debut Music-Matching Spotify Smartband at Coachella

 Heineken's The Clinker lends a few tips for brands thinking about experiential marketing:

-- Use scarcity to drive engagement: Distributing devices on a first-come, first-served basis with pre-registration gives it a reason to travel on social before the event begins.
+• Use scarcity to drive engagement: Distributing devices on a first-come, first-served basis with pre-registration gives the activation a reason to travel on social before the event begins.

 Sponsorship activations that give attendees a reason to interact with the brand tend to leave a more durable impression on the audience.